chardmd/url-scrapper/README.md

 # url-scrapper

-A node.js module that scraps the metadata of a URL
+A node.js module that extracts the metadata of a URL

 ### Install